Wisconsin

 What’s Causing Seabird Die-Offs in Alaska?

-A tufted puffin, the species most affected by a recent seabird die-off in the Pribilof Islands, Alaska.
+[ad_1] A tufted puffin, the species most affected by a recent seabird die-off in the Pribilof Islands, Alaska.
 (Credit: Sarah Schoen, USGS) A beach littered with bird carcasses is a sobering sight.
-Since mid-October, hundreds of dead seabirds have washed ashore the north and east sides of St. Paul Island, Alaska, an otherwise serene volcanic island landscape in the …
+Since mid-October, hundreds of dead seabirds have washed ashore the north and east sides of St. Paul Island, Alaska, an otherwise serene volcanic island landscape in …

 Read moreWhat’s Causing Seabird Die-Offs in Alaska?